nsandeep440/flask_restful_api/README.md

-# Build Rest-Api's Using Flask with python Programming
+# Basic Rest-Api's Using Flask and Python

+A complete code written in python using flask.
+This repository might help beginner to understand and test Rest Api's.
+Download this source code and modifiy the changes as per your requirement.
+Additionally, an API documentation is provided to check each and every request and its corresponding reponse.

-Beginner Rest Api's repository is [here](https://github.com/nsandeep440/flask_restful_api/tree/flask_basic_api) or one can find with branch name: `flask_basic_api`
+- Basic usage of Rest-API is [here](https://github.com/nsandeep440/flask_restful_api/tree/flask_basic_api) or one can find with branch name: `flask_basic_api`

-Stay tuned for more!